zementeshome/red-blue/README.md

 ## About

 1. After logging in the user is shown earth or mars.
 This is random and there is a 50/50 chance of the user being shown either planet.
-Every time the user logins in they will be shown the same planet.
+Every time the user logs in in they will be shown the same planet.

 2. In order to see a record of how many times a user has seen either planet please do the following: